jainsumit12/crwal4aichat/README.md

   - Customizable dashboards for monitoring crawl performance and content metrics

 - 🐳 **Scalable Deployment Architecture**
-  - Deploy with confidence using our production-ready Docker configurations:
+  - Deploy with confidence using our Docker configurations:
     - **Lightweight**: App-only deployment for integration with existing infrastructure
     - **Standard**: App + Crawl4AI for complete content processing capabilities
     - **Full-Stack**: End-to-end solution with App + Crawl4AI + Supabase for maximum autonomy